rewrite-runner

 • Automatically downloads recipe JARs from Maven coordinates — no manual dependency management

-• Supports Java, Kotlin, Groovy, YAML, JSON, XML, Properties, TOML, HCL/Terraform, Protobuf, and Dockerfile files (pom.xml uses MavenParser for full Maven recipe support)
+• Supports Java, Kotlin, Groovy, YAML, JSON, XML, Properties, TOML, HCL/Terraform, Protobuf, Dockerfile, and plain-text mask files (pom.xml uses MavenParser for full Maven recipe support)

 • Three output modes: unified diffs, changed file paths, or a structured JSON report